Skip to Content

 Let’s take food as an example.

-During times of scarcity, our ancestors who ate what they found immediately instead of saving for later, which could be stolen by others, were the ones who survived.
-Manner, politeness, and planning were not necessary survival skills at that time.
+During times of scarcity, our ancestors, who ate what they found immediately instead of saving for later, which could be stolen by others, were the ones who survived.

-This behavior, once adaptive to an environment where food supply was scarce, has become maladaptive in the modern world when food is almost always available and self-control is appreciated more4.
+This behavior, once adaptive to an environment where food supply was scarce, has become maladaptive in the modern world when food is almost always available and self-control is appreciated more.4

 Uncertainty

-Past experience could be another big reason.
+Experience could be another big reason.

 Lack of coping strategies